tgalal/consonance/README.md

 In addition to ```ClientConfig``` one must possess a KeyPair that'll be used in the handshake process and for authenticating yourself to WhatsApp.
-This KeyPair was produced and used during registration and therefore the same one has to be used at login for a successful authentication.
-For testing purposes you could always use a fresh KeyPair, in which case the handshake process goes through but authentication fails.
+This KeyPair was produced and used during registration and therefore the same one has to be used here for a successful authentication.
+For testing purposes you could always generate a fresh KeyPair, in which case the handshake process goes through but authentication fails.

 ```python